<img loading="lazy" alt="Post List Summary Featured Image" src="https://3280432.fs1.hubspotusercontent-na1.net/hubfs/3280432/Photo-109.jpg">

 Penalties for Non-Compliance

-Failure to adhere to RGAA requirements can result in administrative fines of up to €20,000 per non-compliant digital service, renewable annually until compliance is achieved.
-Additionally, organizations may be listed on a public register of non-compliant entities, which can impact their reputation and eligibility for public contracts.
+Failure to adhere to RGAA requirements can result in administrative fines of up to €50,000 per non-compliant digital service under Ordonnance 2023-859.
+If non-compliance persists more than six months after the initial sanction, ARCOM may impose an additional sanction.
+A separate penalty of up to €25,000 applies for failing to publish a required accessibility statement or multi-year accessibility plan.
+Organizations may also be listed on a public register of non-compliant entities, which can impact their reputation and eligibility for public contracts.

 Five-Step Roadmap to RGAA Compliance